redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/middlewares/http/passtlsclientcert.md

 The data is taken from the issuer part with the `DC` key.

-And it is formatted as follows in the header:
+The escape domain component info in the issuer part is formatted as below:

 ```text
 DC=org,DC=cheese